-All College of Law students, faculty, and staff are invited to join the UI Center for Human Rights and the College of Public Health in a reading of Stamped from the Beginning: The Definitive History of Racist Ideas in America by Ibram X. Kendi.
+All College of Law students, faculty, and staff are invited to join the UI Center for Human Rights and the College of Public Health in a discussion of Stamped from the Beginning: The Definitive History of Racist Ideas in America by Ibram X. Kendi.
 The book was the winner of the 2016 National Book Award for Nonfiction and has been honored with numerous awards.
 Kendi was named one of “The 100 Most Influential People of 2020” by Time magazine.

 Free Books for Law Students